Romkabouter/ESP32-Rhasspy-Satellite/README.md

 - Remove the voice from the Pi and plug the power into the Voice with a micro usb cable, the Voice should start
 - Open your Arduino IDE again, after a while the Matrix Voice should show up as a network port, select this port
 - Make a change (or not) and do a Sketch -> Upload.
 The leds will turn WHITE
-- Sometimes uploading fails, just retry untill it succeeds
+- Sometimes uploading fails, just retry untill it succeeds or use the Webserver upload.

 If you change code and OTA does not work anymore for some reason, you can always start over by doing the "get started" part except for the first bullit